SirWumpus/post4/README.md

 Some examples of words using strings.
 Note that the whitespace character (space, tab, newline) immediately after the word, eg. `S\"`, delimits the word from the text that follows and is not part of the text:

         ." some text"                           Print some text at runtime.
         C" counted text"                        Define a counted string.
-        ."  <- space printed"               Print textt with leading space.
+        ."  <- space printed"                   Print text with leading space (or tab, hard to tell).
+        .\" \s<- space printed"                 Print text with leading space escaped for clarity.
         S" some text"                           Store some text.
-        S\" escaped text"                   Store some escaped text.
+        S\" escaped\atext\r\n"                  Store some escaped text.
-        .( lots of text)                    Show some text (now).
+        .( lots of text
+           spanning multiple lines)             Show some text (now).
+        .( ed(1\) is the standard text editor)  Escape terminating delimiter.
         ABORT" text message"                    What I do wrong now?

 Examples